Hisham9995/Credit_Risk_Analysis/README.md

 ![Naive](https://user-images.githubusercontent.com/82621077/130371761-12a3b2cf-b9c1-4979-8c54-8a6dc36dd6a6.png)

-# 6-Naive Random Oversampling results: Our balanced accuracy test it 68%, the precision for the high_risk has a very low positivity at 1% and the recall is 68%
+# 6-Naive Random Oversampling results: Our balanced accuracy-test it 68%, the precision for the high_risk has a very low positivity at 1% and the recall is 68%

 # Summary

-This credit risk Analysis  shows weak precision in determining  that credit risk is high The Ensemble models brought a lot more improvment specially on the sensitivity of the high risk credits.
-The EasyEnsembleClassifier model shows a recall of 91.7% so it detects almost all high risk credit.  with a low precision, For those reasons I would not recommend the bank to use any of these models to predict credit risk.
-In this anaylsis we can not rely on outcomes a lot of low risk credits are still falsely detected as high risk
+This credit risk Analysis shows weak precision in determining that credit risk is high The Ensemble models brought a lot more improvement especially on the sensitivity of the high-risk credits.
+The EasyEnsembleClassifier model shows a recall of 91.7% so it detects almost all high-risk credit. with low precision, For those reasons, I would not recommend the bank to use any of these models to predict credit risk.
+In this analysis we can not rely on outcomes a lot of low-risk credits are still falsely detected as high risk